Kami/python-dcsm/README.md

    authenticity we would either need to use multiple RSA keys (one for decryption on the server side and X for users who are authorized to write secrets) or use symmetric crypto.
 This would change the threat model and make code more complex.
+3. Maximum size of unecrypted secret is ~512 bytes (4096 bit RSA key).
+4. When writting rendered template files, to avoid race conditions, first a temporary file is created in a safe manner, second permissions are ensured, third rendered values are written and at the very end, file is moved to the final location.
+Having said that, you are still encouraged to set a safe default umask for new files when using this script (e.g. ``umask 077``).